 Deliverable 3 – Conduct reviews and make independent recommendations for improvement to Government, the ATO and the TPB

 - Being responsive to the community, including the Government, the ATO and the TPB in making effective recommendations for improving tax administration.

 |Report the findings and recommendations of the reviews||✓||✓||✓||✓|

 These measures will be assessed in the annual performance statement.

-We will continue to enhance our business capability and use technology to innovate and improve the way we manage and deliver our services.
+Over the next four years, we will continue to enhance our business capability and use technology to innovate and improve the way we manage and deliver our services.
 Our strategies include information management and technological solutions to manage our complaints handling function and identifying the resources required to support our existing and future organisational needs.
 A focus for the future is to improve our systems to efficiently identify emerging issues that arise from complaints, from which we can allocate resources to conduct broader reviews.